sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 > However, another approach is to say that, while we still need a hammer when someone asks us to perform the task, instead of getting the hammer ourselves, we get it from the person that wants us to do the task.

 We can do the same when managing the dependencies in our systems.
-Simply put, instead of the class instantiating dependency itself, the class asks for the dependency (via constructor or a setter, for example).
+Simply put, instead of the class instantiating the dependency itself, the class asks for the dependency (via constructor or a setter, for example).

 But let's revisit how we applied this idea in the previous chapter.